likicv/usysml-test-cases/README.md

 developed and maintained by the uSysML team.

-# uSysML Test Cases notation
+# uSysML test cases notation

 Each uSysML Test Case is associated with a unique number identifier that allows it to be referenced later, and is structured around the following